Last Updated on

 8. Feed Them

 Add a variety of feeders to your yard.
 You can feed a songbird mix, black oil sunflower seed, or thistle in a bird feeder.
 You should also remember to provide nectar for your hummingbirds as well a butterfly food in a butterfly feeder.
+Why not plant a pollinator garden.

 I hope that I’ve given you a few ideas for attracting native pollinators to your yard.
 Download this handy guide from the Fish and Wildlife Service for more information.
 I’ve also linked to a few Xerces Society Books below that you may find helpful.